 When we become pure love like this, eventually we are able to see love everywhere, we think with love, we speak lovingly, we act only out of love and we attract more love into our lives.
 When we become love, we merge with love because particles of the same attract.
 We dissolve into the divine.
 That is moksha the reason why we are here.
 Realising this we can see that love is all that is true: it is everything.
 Then we only want to serve love or the higher energy.

 In that stadium I am at the present moment: searching for a way in which I can serve best, with the deep knowledge and skills that I’ve built up the past years, considering ‘us’ as body, mind and soul.
-Right now it feels best, besides teaching and coaching children with my own developed methods for yoga, meditation, dance and games, to write about the process and share my experience in a way that it can be supportive for others who are interested in walking the same path of moksha.
+Right now it feels best, besides teaching and coaching children with my own developed methods for yoga, meditation, dance and games, and coaching adults with a ‘home made’ approach called Yoga Therapy, to write about the process and share my experience in a way that it can be supportive for others who are interested in walking the same path of moksha.

 The first book, written with my dear friend Dhroeh Nankoe, has been published and I am very grateful that it has been received very well: it is about teaching children a different way, with understanding of energy, emotions, the heart and love with energisers based on the science of yoga and meditation.
 When we start young, our children don’t have to walk this path, they keep on shining their inner lights continuously.

 Of course some other books will follow soon, but in the meanwhile you can read my blog in which I share more about this inner cleaning process and the healthy yoga lifestyle with sattvic food, which can lead us all to perfect physical, mental and spiritual health.
 It brings us to love and bliss inside, without searching it outside ourselves.
 It brings us to a deep feeling of happiness, it brings us home to our soul.